A big topic spanning the entire MRMW NA conference has been the (infamous) new normal and the impact of Covid-19 on the work environment.

 The WIRe panel, led by WIRe CEO Sima Vasa, discussed the challenges Covid-19 has brought on to management and the changed requirements managers now need to consider.
 Changes have been dramatic for individuals, with the home-office becoming the norm for many jobs, but also for companies, some of whom have started giving up their physical headquarters altogether.

 Alter Agents CEO Rebecca Brooks highlighted how leadership styles have to change and adapt to this new environment.
 From personal skills like empathy to very practical set-up changes like arranging a regular “open” call with all employees to connect on a more personal basis when the regular “kitchen conversations” are no longer possible.
-Especially in a tight knit organisation like hers, Rebecca feels that a larger amount of empathy is needed now to ensure employees really (continue) to feel connected.

 Crystal Martinez, President of Fieldwork highlights how the crisis has made people more forgiving and understanding, also because it has provided many with a different perspective on their colleagues, business partners, and clients.
 The insight into people’s personal spaces during video calls for example, with kids gate-crashing zoom calls and dogs barking in the background.
-Crystal also notes that it is important to keep in mind that not everybody may be comfortable with a video set-up and that the traditional phone call may be more productive (and comfortable).

 “Technology is not to be feared but to be embraced” Dr Kelly Monahan, Accenture

 Kelly Monahan draws from a study to be published by Accenture that investigated over 9000 worker sentiments emphasising how the future of work looks different for everyone.
 As leaders, it is important to keep in mind the inequalities when not everyone is able to afford a lavish home office set-up or state of the art video equipment.
 Leaders have to find ways of mitigating these inequalities and create equal opportunities.
-Balancing on-site and at-home work environments will be one of the key challenges and while organisational leaders traditionally manage scale, efficiency and productivity, they now increasingly need to manage differences and more human aspects.
+Balancing on-site and at-home work environments will be one of the key challenges.
+While organisational leaders traditionally manage scale, efficiency and productivity, they now increasingly need to manage differences and more human aspects.

 So what does the future of work hold?